AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

     Write a collection of scanlines, tiles, or an entire image of "deep" pixel data.
 The begin/end coordinates are all integer values, and `deepdata` should be a DeepData.

+.. py:method:: ImageOutput.set_thumbnail(thumb : ImageBuf)

+    Specify a reduced-resolution ("thumbnail") version of the image, as an ImageBuf.
+Note that many image formats may require the thumbnail to be specified prior to writing the pixels.
+Return `True` for success, or `False` if a thumbnail could not be set.

 .. py:method:: ImageOutput.copy_image (imageinput)

     Copy the current image of the open input to the open output.
 (The reason